Chidoski101/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 100-rot13.c is a 2nd pointer, array and strings assignment File 101-print_number.c is a 2nd pointer, array and strings assignment.
 File 102-magic.c is a 2nd pointer, array and strings assignment.
+File 101-print_number.c is a 2nd pointer, array and strings assignment File 102-magic.c is a 2nd pointer, array and strings assignment